kangax/fitocracy-data-mining/README.md

 ### Step 1

+Go to https://www.fitocracy.com/profile/<USER_NAME>/?performance (replacing <USER_NAME> with your fitocracy user name).
 Replace USER_ID with yours and execute this in console.

 ```js
 var USER_ID = 30591;